Analysis of Quantum Steering Measures

 \section{Volume of Violations}

-So far, we have compared the methods by generating a collection of states and calculating the value of the optimized quantifiers -- or assuming orthogonal and aligned measurements between the parts -- for each member of the set.
+So far, we have compared the methods by generating a collection of states and calculating the value of the optimized quantifiers---or assuming orthogonal and aligned measurements between the parts---for each member of the set.
 Another way to compare different approaches to detect steering is by fixing a quantum state and performing on it a collection of measurements, which are orthogonal but randomly distributed.
-In the end, we get a statistic of how many rounds of measurements violated each quantifier.
+In the end, we obtain a statistic of how many rounds of measurements violated each quantifier.

-This idea was proposed by Fonseca and Parisio~\cite{Fonseca2015} in order to quantify Bell nonlocality.
-They defined the space of all possible parameters $\text{Z}=\{x_1, \ldots, x_m, y_1, \ldots, y_n\}$ that determines the settings for a Bell-like inequality.
-For a state $\rho$, the set of points $\zeta_\rho \subset \text{Z}$ that lead to violation of the inequality will have a corresponding quantity $V(\rho)$ proportional to the volume of $\zeta_\rho$.
-The authors proposed, if $V(\rho)>V(\rho')$, then the state $\rho$ is more nonlocal than the other $\rho'$, with
+This idea was proposed by Fonseca and Parisio~\cite{Fonseca2015} in order to quantify Bell's nonlocality, {motivated by the fact that almost all known Bell inequalities for more than two outcomes are maximally violated by states that are not maximally entangled~\cite{Acin2002}}.
+They defined the space of all possible parameters $\text{Z}=\{x_1, \ldots, x_m, y_1, \ldots, y_n\}$ that determined the settings for a Bell-like inequality.
+For a state $\rho$, the set of points $\zeta_\rho \subset \text{Z}$ that lead to a violation of the inequality will have a corresponding quantity $V(\rho)$ proportional to the volume of $\zeta_\rho$.
+The authors proposed that if $V(\rho)>V(\rho')$, then the state $\rho$ is more nonlocal than the other $\rho'$, with

 where $\mathcal{N}$ is a constant of normalization.